tenzir/tenzir/web/docs/operators/sinks/fluentbit.md

 [service-properties]: https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/classic-mode/configuration-file#config_section

-We recommand factoring these options into the plugin-specific `fluentbit.yaml` so that they are indpendent of the `fluentbit` operator arguments.
+We recommand factoring these options into the plugin-specific `fluent-bit.yaml` so that they are indpendent of the `fluent-bit` operator arguments.

 ### `<plugin>`